recursion-ninja/CSCI-499-2021-Fall/assignments/M.V.P.-Presentation.md

 ### Instructions

-  - Walk us through how users would use your project.
+  - Walk us through how users would use your product.
   - Tell us a story from a user's perspective

 ### Goals of the demo

-  - Convince the audience that your project achieves its stated MVP goals.
+  - Convince the audience that your product achieves its stated MVP goals.
   - Become comfortable giving presentations on your work